nvim-treesitter/completion-treesitter/README.md

 This is a basic completion source based on the treesitter api of neovim.

+# Quickstart

+Open a buffer of a supported filetype (only c for now) and enjoy !
+Actually, you will see two things : if you go on any identifier, its usages and definition should highlight automatically.

+An other thing is that the plugin provides two text objects :
+  - `gn` an incrementally growing node (identifier, expression, line, ...)
+  - `gf` current context/function.

 # Goals
 The aim of the plugin is mainly to fiddle a bit with treesitter, and a nice way is completion, but there is many things we can do with it.